Guardianship & Conservatorship

 What are a guardian's duties?

 A guardian should focus on the legally disabled adult's well-being.
-The goal of guardianship is to protect the personal, civil, and human rights of the person with the disability and to encourage them to make their own decisions and act on their own behalf.
+The goal of guardianship is to protect the personal, civil, and human rights of the person with the disability and to encourage them to make their own decisions and act on their behalf.
 Depending upon the specific rights the court takes

 away, the guardian's duties may include: